apache/iotdb/docs/UserGuide/Reference/DataNode-Config-Manual.md

 # DataNode/Standalone Configuration Parameters

-We use the same configuration files for IoTDB DataNode and Standalone version, all under the `datanode/conf`.
+We use the same configuration files for IoTDB DataNode and Standalone version, all under the `conf`.

 * `datanode-env.sh/bat`：Environment configurations, in which we could set the memory allocation of DataNode and Standalone.

 * `iotdb-datanode.properties`：IoTDB DataNode/Standalone system configurations.

+* `iotdb-common.properties`：IoTDB common configurations.

 ## Hot Modification Configuration

-For the convenience of users, IoTDB provides users with hot modification function, that is, modifying some configuration parameters in `iotdb-datanode.properties` during the system operation and applying them to the system immediately.
+For the convenience of users, IoTDB provides users with hot modification function, that is, modifying some configuration parameters in `iotdb-datanode.properties` and `iotdb-common.properties` during the system operation and applying them to the system immediately.
 In the parameters described below, these parameters whose way of `Effective` is `trigger` support hot modification.

 Trigger way: The client sends the command(sql) `load configuration` to the IoTDB server.